 - Checkout Terminals

 - Ensuring Secure Software

 Any business will have some inventory to manage, some far bigger than others.
 No matter how big your inventory is, automating as much as possible is key.
 It saves you time and prevents mistakes.
-As you shop for a new POS system consider if the system can streamline tracking of your inventory and make your life a little bit easier.
+As you shop for a new POS system for your small business, consider if the system can streamline tracking of your inventory and make your life a little bit easier.
 The most advanced software can track inventory live or even send warnings for low stock and automatically order new stock without being asked.
 Features such as these are not necessary for many small businesses but can be extremely helpful if you have a larger inventory.

 Every company has a unique approach in the way it manages its employees.
 Having POS software that can help manage employees will end up saving owners and managers time.
 Your point of sale software can keep track of staff performance on a group or individual level.
 Rather than having to observe and make an educated guess, your POS can tell you exactly how each associate is performing.
 It can also assist in labor reports, payroll, time tracking, scheduling, and contact information for your staff.
 Advanced cashier permissions also allow owners and managers to limit access in various ways.
-These features help prevent theft or cashier mistakes that can cost you a pretty penny.e
+These features help prevent theft or cashier mistakes that can cost you a pretty penny.

 At risk of stating the obvious, proper management of funds is the most important factor in creating a profitable and sustainable business.
 As you shop for a new POS system, you need to consider its ability to incorporate or export information from the accounting software you may be using currently.
 You must also consider how you track your accounts now, and whether you want your system to consolidate transactions at the end of a shift or end of the day.
 If you like the accounting software you’re using, be sure to check with your new POS company about compatibility.